Holy Baptism at Saint Mary’s

 - at The Bishop’s Visitation (the date varies)

 A: Each candidate for Holy Baptism must be sponsored by at least one baptized person.
 Traditionally, each candidate has two or three sponsors (also called, “godparents” in the case of infants and young children).
 It has been common for females being baptized to have two female godparents and one male godparent, with the same pattern for males.
 However, this is custom and it is not required.
 Sponsors must be practicing Christians, but do not need to be Episcopalian.
 Parents are urged to give careful thought in choosing a child’s sponsors.
-To ask someone to be a godparent is designed to ensure a child’s upbringing in the way of Christ, rather than being way to honor a friend or family member.
+To ask someone to be a godparent is intended to ensure a child’s upbringing in the way of Jesus Christ, rather than being way to honor a friend or family member.

 About parents, the Book of Common Prayer is specific: “It is fitting that parents be included among the godparents of their own children” (page 298).
 Although some people may find the idea somewhat curious, it can serve to strengthen the shared commitment to Christ between parents and children.